Kurento/kurento/source/Architecture.rst

 Agnostic media adaptor
 ----------------------

-Using the Stream Oriented GE APIs, developers are able to compose the available media elements, getting the desired pipeline.
+Using the :term:`KMF` or :term:`KWS` APIs, developers are able to compose the available media elements, getting the desired pipeline.
 There is a challenge in this scheme, as different media elements might require different input media formats than the output produced by their